 High School of Graphic Communication Arts

-JUNE 2013 UPDATE: The High School of Graphic Communication Arts is being phased out and replaced after years of poor performance.
-No new students were admitted in September 2013, and the phase-out will be completed in June 2016.
-The DOE has proposed to open and co-locate a new district high school in the building.
-As of 2014, there were four other schools in the building: The Urban Assembly Gateway School for Technology, The Business of Sports School, Stephen T. Mather Building Arts & Craftsmanship High School and Success Academy Hell's Kitchen Charter School.
+As of June 2016 the High School of Graphic Communication Arts has officially closed after years of poor performance.
+The Department of Education has proposed to open and co-locate a new district high school in the building.
+As of 2014, there were four other schools in the building: The Urban Assembly Gateway School for Technology, a school with a close knit community and lots of access to computers; The Business of Sports School, which uses interest in sports to develop and nurture business skills; Stephen T. Mather Building Arts & Craftsmanship High School, focused on hands-on learning and career preparation and Success Academy Hell's Kitchen Charter School.

-A Career and Technical Education (CTE) school, Graphic Communications is designed to train students for a trade as well as offer them regular academic classes.
-It faces many challenges.
-Attendance is poor and graduation rates are low.
-Students must pass through metal detectors to get to class.
-A majority of students responding to the 2010-11 NYC School Survey said students are disrespectful to teachers and to one another.
+The school faced many challenges before its closure.
+Attendance was poor and graduation rates were low.
+Students had to pass through metal detectors to get to class.
+A majority of students who responded to the 2010-11 NYC School Survey said students were disrespectful to teachers and to one another.